Jermaine Jones: LA Galaxy

 On December 13, 2016, it was announced that LA Galaxy had acquired Jones' MLS rights in exchange for the Galaxy's first-round pick in the 2017 MLS SuperDraft and a second-round pick in the 2018 MLS SuperDraft.
 He was officially announced as a Galaxy player on January 18, 2017.
 His contract option was declined at the end of the season.

 Ventura County Fusion

 On July 14, 2018, Jones started and played all 90 minutes of Ventura County Fusion's USL PDL regular season finale against FC Golden State Force.

 Ontario Fury

 Jones returned to professional soccer on March 12, 2019, signing for the Ontario Fury of the Major Arena Soccer League.
 Jones joined the Fury just weeks after Landon Donovan signed with the San Diego Sockers.
 On February 20, 2020, Jones announced his retirement from playing professionally.

 Coaching career

 He served as head coach of the Real So Cal U19 academy team in 2018.

 Jones was named head coach of USL League One side Central Valley Fuego on November 6, 2023.

 In October 2024, Jones was suspended by the USL for the remainder of the 2024 season after an independent investigation revealed Jones had harassed and threatened his players on multiple occasions.

+In February 2026, he was named head coach of 1.
+FC Schweinfurt.